nerlichman/UiPath-Custom-REFramework/README.md

 **Custom Robotic Enterprise Framework**

 A UiPath Studio template upon which you can build, test and run attended and unattended business processes.
-This framework was first a customization of standar REF created through UiPath Studio, see the [oficial repo](https://github.com/UiPath/ReFrameWork).
-While working in new features I decided to implement some ideas from the [Enhanced-REFramework](https://github.com/mihhdu/Enhanced-REFramework),
+This framework was first a customization of standar REF created through UiPath Studio, see the [official repo](https://github.com/UiPath/ReFrameWork) by [@UiPath](https://github.com/UiPath).
+While working in new features I decided to implement some ideas from the [Enhanced-REFramework](https://github.com/mihhdu/Enhanced-REFramework) by [@mihhdu](https://github.com/mihhdu).

 Features:
 * Low code signature: A handful of clearly written, commented reusable functions that anyone can understand and a clearly commented Main.xaml bringing structure to the process design architecture.